 If your payment is postmarked after the deadline date, based on the payment option you are using, delinquent interest is added to the tax amount.

 |Full Tax Option|

 (prior to Tax Lien Sale)

-Postmarks are NOT acceptable as timely payment after August 31st.
+Postmarks are not acceptable as timely payment after August 31.

 Payments may also be made at most Larimer County banks.
-You MUST bring your tax statement with you when making payment!
-Banks will accept current year payments through July 31th only.
+You must bring your tax statement with you when making payment!
+Banks will accept current year payments through July 31 only.